the-markup/investigation-amazon-covid/README.md

 Then install the Python packages:<br>
 `pip install -r requirements.txt`

 To run `0-download-oregon-health-data.ipynb`, you must download tika, which is used to convert the pdf files to xml.
 If you use [brew](https://formulae.brew.sh/formula/tika), you can simply run `brew install tika`.
-This notebook has been tested on OS X, installation may vary depending on your operating system.
+This notebook has been tested on OS X; installation may vary depending on your operating system.

 ## Notebooks
 These notebooks have already been run and do not need to run sequentially.
 For certain notebooks, publicly available datasets must be downloaded and placed into the `data` folder before running.

 ### `0-download-oregon-health-data.ipynb`

-This notebook downloads [historical outbreak data](https://www.oregon.gov/oha/covid19/Documents/DataReports/Weekly-Outbreak-COVID-19-Report.pdf) from the Oregon Health Authority, and converts them from PDF files to XML files.
+This notebook downloads [historical outbreak data reports](https://www.oregon.gov/oha/covid19/Documents/DataReports/Weekly-Outbreak-COVID-19-Report.pdf) from the Oregon Health Authority and converts them from PDF files to XML files.

 ### `1-extract-tables-from-oregon.ipynb`